D7EAD/resource/index.md

-<p style="color: greem;" align="right"><a href="https://dreadsec.me/">Return to Homepage</a></p>
+<p align="right"><a href="https://dreadsec.me/">Return to Homepage</a></p>
-<p style="color: greem;" align="center">Below you can find numerous links and resources for myriad things technology, security, networking, programming, software, etc. This page is meant to be used by anyone looking for a gateway hub to other useful sites and documents.</p>
+<p align="center">Below you can find numerous links and resources for myriad things technology, security, networking, programming, software, etc. This page is meant to be used by anyone looking for a gateway hub to other useful sites and documents.</p>

 <h2>Resources</h2>
 <details>